Large Animal Rescue Workshop – Meaford Fire Department

 Penny Lawlis is CCSAW Associated faculty, and has over 34 years of experience developing animal welfare policy, delivering animal welfare programs and auditing animal welfare across the value chain including on-farm, during transport, at livestock auctions, slaughter plants, research facilities and dog pounds.
 Penny is a current member of the Dairy Farmers of Canada Animal Care Technical Committee and the Canadian Pork Council’s Technical Committee developing on-farm animal care programs and recently developed and delivered practical animal welfare assessment training.
 Penny is also a Certified PAACO auditor (red meat and poultry) and trainer and developed and delivered the first Canadian PAACO red meat training (2008) and routinely shadows auditors from across North America.
 She is currently working as an auditor and consultant for Professional Livestock Auditing Inc.

-Robert Nagle is a firefighter with Severn Fire & Emergency Services since 2005 and employed as a Training Officer with Central York Fire Services since 2016.
+Robert Nagle began his fire service career with Severn Fire and Emergency services in 2005 and has been employed as a Training Officer with Central York Fire Services since May 2016.
 Robert became involved with Technical Large Animal Emergency Rescue training in September 2014 with attendance of course hosted by Equine Guelph and Adjala-Tosorontio Fire Department.
 He has also been a horse owner since 2013.

 Susan Raymond has been with Equine Guelph since 2003 involved in the development and delivery, both online and in-person, of educational and skills training programs.
 The focus of these programs is to improve welfare and safety of both animals and people on the farm during day to day activities and emergency situations.
 Susan’s PhD research involved investigating the effects of exposure of horses to mycotoxins, as well as, examining stable design and management as they affect air quality.
 Susan has completed Technical Large Animal Emergency Rescue Operations and Rescue Ropes/Rigging courses.
 Susan has also completed Colorado State University – Equine Investigations Academy Level 1.